Model Predictive Robustness of Signal Temporal Logic Predicates: Introduction

-\quad a) {\it Specification Formalization:} The development of autonomous vehicles requires planning and control to fulfill formal specifications.
-Several publications formalize traffic rules for interstates \cite{Maierhofer2020a, ruleSTL}, intersections \cite{Maierhofer2022a}, and marines \cite{Krasowski2021a} in MTL.
+The development of autonomous vehicles requires planning and control to fulfill formal specifications.
+Several publications formalize traffic rules for interstates \cite{Maierhofer2020a, ruleSTL}, intersections \cite{Maierhofer2022a}, and waterways~\cite{Krasowski2021a} in MTL.
 They use parameterizable Boolean predicates and functions in higher-order logic to specify basic elements of rule specifications.
 In \cite{hekmatnejad2019encoding, Arechiga2019, xiao2021rule}, safety requirements are specified in STL together with the robustness definition for formal verification and controller synthesis.